VoxChain/condenser/src/app/help/en/welcome.md

 Once you follow someone, all of their posts will show up in your "Feed" on the homepage when you login.

-As other Steemians come across your posts and comments, you will start to gain followers.
+As other Vox come across your posts and comments, you will start to gain followers.

 You can see all of your followers and the people you are following in your profile page.